• Skip to primary navigation

 Coffee Buttercream Filling

 To make the gorgeous filling and topping for this cake, we’re using my coffee buttercream frosting recipe.
-With just 3 simple ingredients (espresso coffee, icing sugar and plant based butter), you will fall in love with the buttercream.
+With just 3 simple ingredients (espresso coffee, icing sugar and plant-based butter), you will fall in love with the buttercream.

 Close up of coffee buttercream in a mixing bowl.